 Swansea City 0-1 Valencia: Laudrup's men miss chance to seal progression in Europe

-Dani Parejo slotted home in the first half to condemn the Premier League side to defeat although victory in their final group game will still see them reach the knockout stages
+Dani Parejo slotted home in the first half to condemn the Swans to defeat, although victory in their final group game will still see them reach the knockout stages.

 By Matthew Rogerson